jhumelsine/jhumelsine.github.io/_posts/2024-01-02-composable-design-patterns-basic-concepts.md

 ## Composition Basics
 The Composable Design Patterns are an extension of several Essential Design Patterns such as [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html), [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) and a little bit of [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html).
 These patterns feature concrete classes, which implement an interface or extend an abstract class.

 The Composable Design Patterns feature similar concrete classes as well as delegation, except that the delegation is self-referential.
-They delegate to other elements in the design often their root interface or class.
+They delegate to elements in the design often their root interface or class.

 Here’s a UML class diagram that highlights this self-referential delegation.
 Each of the specific Composable Design Patterns will be slightly different based upon their own contexts than this example, but they will contain similar structures: